- 16 June 2015

 2012 November - Laws criminalising homosexual relationships are suspended pending a decision on whether to overturn the ban, according to Justice Minister Ralph Kasambara.

-2013 March - Former foreign minister Peter Mutharika, the brother of former late president Bingu wa Mutharika, and 11 other high-profile figures are charged with treason for allegedly trying to prevent Joyce Banda from succeeding on President Mutharika's death in 2012.
+2013 March - Former foreign minister Peter Mutharika, the brother of late President Bingu wa Mutharika, is charged with treason for allegedly trying to prevent Joyce Banda from succeeding on President Mutharika's death in 2012; the charges are later dropped when Mutharika becomes president.

 2013 October - President Banda sacks cabinet amid allegations of widespread corruption.
 Senior finance ministry official Paul Mphwiyo, an anti-corruption crusader, was shot and wounded in September.